jemissik/ecodata/docs/apps/index.md

 - The [**Movie Maker App**](user_guide/movie_maker) produces an animation file out of a stack of static maps which were produced by the ECODATA-Animate program.

-[Read our overview](https://www.movebank.org/cms/movebank-content/ecodata#how_to_use_ecodata) of how to use Movebank, MoveApps, ECODATA-Animate and ECODATA-Prepare to discover and process tracking data, remote sensing data, shapefiles and other layers to create custom visualizations and input for ecological analysis.
-To try the software before working with your own data, see [our example](https://www.movebank.org/cms/movebank-content/ecodata#example_ecodata_animation) based on publicly-available data sources.
+XXXXX of how to use Movebank, MoveApps, ECODATA-Animate and ECODATA-Prepare to discover and process tracking data, remote sensing data, shapefiles and other layers to create custom visualizations and input for ecological analysis.
+To try the software before working with your own data, see our example based on publicly-available data sources.

-For help, [submit a GitHub issue](https://ecodata-apps.readthedocs.io/en/latest/support.html) or contact support@movebank.org.
+For help, submit a GitHub issue or contact XXXXX.

 ![ecodata_workflow](https://www.movebank.org/cms/serve/images/ecodata_workflow.png)

 ## Python package

 The functions underlying the ECODATA-Prepare apps can also be used directly as a python package (i.e. without the GUI inferface).
-The package documentation is [here](https://ecodata.readthedocs.io).
+The package documentation is here

 # Contents